cbass2404/general_notes/ES6JAVASCRIPT.md

             -   Optional.
 The array index of the current element
         -   arr
             -   Optional.
 The array object the current element belongs to
+    -   initialValue
+        -   Optional.
+A value to be passed to the function as the initial value

 ## const/let